colemancda/GunBound-Decomp/ARCHITECTURE.md

    whose auto-analysis was truncated — no standalone prologue nearby.
 They need manual function-boundary repair in the Ghidra GUI.
 Low priority.
-8. Reconstruct concrete structs from confirmed strides. **`RoomPlayerSlot` resolved this pass** — see the dedicated section above (it turned out to be a "struct of arrays" rather than one packed struct: a 0x80-byte name buffer plus several separate same-indexed parallel arrays for stats, plus a count-prefixed variable-length equipped-item list).
-Still open:
-   `struct InventoryItem` (0x9c/156 bytes: id fields + expiry date + variable blob) and `struct PlayerGameSlot` (0x224/548 bytes, purpose/ fields still unknown beyond size and that it's per-player).
-Cross- referencing against `itemdata.dat`/`characterdata.dat` samples in `orig/` for field-level layout hints is blocked on the LZHUF decoder bug (see [FILEFORMATS.md](FILEFORMATS.md)) since those files are compressed;
-   an alternative that doesn't need decompression is to keep decompiling more packet handlers that touch these structs by field offset, the same way `RoomPlayerSlot` was resolved.
+8. Reconstruct concrete structs from confirmed strides. **`RoomPlayerSlot` and `InventoryItem` both resolved this pass** — see the dedicated sections above. `RoomPlayerSlot` turned out to be a "struct of arrays" rather than one packed struct (a 0x80-byte name buffer plus several separate same-indexed parallel arrays for stats, plus a count-prefixed variable-length equipped-item list); `InventoryItem` is a genuine packed 0x9c/156-byte struct with a fully-mapped field layout (4 id fields, expiration date, variable blob), though the blob's internal contents and two of the "unaccounted" 2-byte gaps remain unresolved. **`PlayerGameSlot` turned out not to exist as originally framed**: traced actions `0x8408`/`0x3020` in full and found the active-battle-slot data is a struct-of-arrays (four small 4-byte-per-slot `uint` arrays, not one `0x224`-byte struct), and the `0x224`-byte, player-ID-indexed array at `+0xebef4` that a previous pass suspected was `PlayerGameSlot` is actually an array of **per-player packet-checksum-state** objects (confirmed via `PeekPacketChecksumState`, see the packet-checksum utility section above) — not gameplay data at all.
+What remains genuinely open: whether a *real* per-player gameplay struct (position, HP, weapon, etc.) exists as a single packed struct anywhere, or whether GunBound's engine simply always uses this struct-of-arrays style (consistent with what was found for both `RoomPlayerSlot` and the battle-spawn arrays).
+Followed up further this pass: the state-7 8-element array turned out to be a **third, distinct** `0x224`-sized thing — a generic minimal container (owned-pointer-plus-flag, ctor/dtor `FUN_0040a280`/`FUN_0040a2a0`), not obviously gameplay data either, and reused elsewhere in the engine (same ctor/dtor pair, same stride, seen in `FUN_00415d40`'s object-init too) — see the recurring-structures list above.
+The room-list's 20-element loop is **inconclusive**: its `0x224` loop-counter increment doesn't match either the checksum-state or the generic-container identity, and looks more like it's tracking a wire/ source buffer's conceptual size than indexing a real struct array (see the dedicated note above).
+Net result after three rounds of digging:
+   **no confirmed single packed "PlayerGameSlot" struct exists** — every `0x224`-sized thing found so far turned out to be something else (checksum state, a generic container, or an unresolved wire-format accumulator).
+This thread is likely exhausted for static analysis without a fresh, more targeted lead.
+Cross-referencing against `itemdata.dat`/`characterdata.dat` samples in `orig/` remains blocked on the LZHUF decoder bug (see [FILEFORMATS.md](FILEFORMATS.md)).

 ## Rendering — Direct3D 7 + software hybrid